haxybaxy/search-preview/README.md

 - `search-preview.quickOpenWithPreview`: Activate the quick open with preview functionality
 - `search-preview.showCommandPalette`: Show the command palette with preview
+- `search-preview.showAllEditorsByMostRecentlyUsed`: Show all editors by most recently used with preview

 ## Known Issues

 - Content search is limited to 20 files and 30 results for performance reasons
 - Large files may slow down the search preview
+- Binary files (images, PDFs, etc.) are excluded from preview but can still be opened

 ## Release Notes